willdingle/VideoGameSearchEngine/to include.md

+THE USE OF REMOVING STOP WORDS IS CURRENTLY IN USE - NEED TO TEST WITH AND WITHOUT

+Pre-processing:
+- Stop words
-1. Bigrams - nltk.bigrams
+- Stemming
-2. Lemmatisation - from nltk.stem import WordNetLemmatizer
+- Lemmatisation - from nltk.stem import WordNetLemmatizer

-3. Spelling correction(?)
+Others to definitely include:
+- Extra weight to terms including titles, headings, etc
-4. Tolerant retrieval - spelling correction(?)
+- Query expansion: spelling correction, thesaurus
-5. Term weighting - tf-idf ranking
+- Named entities - Chunking

+Maybe:
-6. Document similarity - cosine
+- Document similarity - cosine
-7. Relevance feedback
+- Query expansion: Relevance feedback
-8. Query expansion
-9. Named entities - Chunking
+- Wildcard queries: k-gram indexes